Southern brown tree frog: Ecology and behavior

 This species is found in a wide range of habitats, including forests, farmland, heathland, semiarid areas, alpine regions, and suburban areas.
 They are particularly common in parts of suburban Adelaide, Melbourne, and Hobart, where they are often observed upon window panes at night, attracted by flying insects.
 Males make a whistling weep-weep-weep call from beside or floating in the water of, dam impoundments, ditches, ponds, and stream-side pools.
 Males call all year round, particularly after rain.
 Eggs are easily identifiable, being wound around submerged grass stems, aquatic vegetation, and sticks.

 These frogs can freeze and survive although freezing is likely costly for the species.

 Distribution

 The species is native to south-eastern Australia, found in South Australia, Victoria, New South Wales and Tasmania.
 It was introduced to Greymouth on the West Coast of New Zealand in 1875, and has since become widely established in the North Island, South Island and Chatham Islands.

 As a pet

 In Australia, this animal may be kept without any wildlife license when purchased from a breeder.
-Litoria ewingi does not require any UV supplementation, it simply requires a light cycle and a small water source as it is an arboreal species.
+Rawlinsonia ewingi does not require any UV supplementation, it simply requires a light cycle and a small water source as it is an arboreal species.
 However, this species is commonly active during daylight hours, despite being considered primarily nocturnal and crepuscular.
 Therefore, UV supplementation will likely contribute to providing a quality habitat and healthier, happier frogs.